apache/arrow/docs/source/cpp/compute.rst

   (null if input is null).
 Output type is Int32 for List, Int64 for LargeList.

 * \(10) The output struct's field types are the types of its arguments.
-The field names are specified using an instance of :struct:`ProjectOptions`.
+The field names are specified using an instance of :struct:`MakeStructOptions`.
   The output shape will be scalar if all inputs are scalar, otherwise any scalars will be broadcast to arrays.